Tinea Capitis

 View Image

-Fungal hyphae and yeast cells of Trichophyton rubrum seen on the stratum corneum of tinea capitis.
-Periodic acid-Schiff stain, magnification 250X.
+Fungal hyphae and yeast cells of Trichophyton rubrum seen on stratum corneum of tinea capitis.
+Periodic acid-Schiff stain, magnification X250.

 View Image

-Pronounced inflammatory tissue reaction with follicular pustule formation surrounding a hair follicle seen in a patient with clinical form of infectio....
+Pronounced inflammatory tissue reaction with follicular pustule formation surrounding hair follicle seen in patient with clinical form of infection, t....

 In ectothrix infection, organisms form a sheath around the hair shaft.
 In contrast to endothrix infection, destruction of the cuticle by hyphae and spores occurs.